Rhodes sailing holidays

 What followed is contested, see “The Real (?)
 Story Of Anthony Quinn Beach”.

-The Seabed gets rockier closer to the beach → anchor in 8 – 10 m with lots of chain over sand; good holding in splendid setting.
+The Seabed gets rockier closer to the beach: anchor in 8 – 10 m with lots of chain over sand; good holding in splendid setting.

-We experienced several sudden nightly gusts <20 kn from the South; open to NNE – E winds; the area north of Cape Ladiko is not fully charted.
+We experienced several sudden nightly gusts <20 kn from the south; open to NNE – E winds; the area north of Cape Ladiko is not fully charted.

 Ladiko

-Ormisko (little bay) Ladiko - Λαδικό is the quieter and less grand alternative to Anthony Quinn bay plus suitable in northerlies with shelter from SW – ENE winds.
+Ormisko (little bay) Ladikó - Λαδικό is the quieter and less grand alternative to Anthony Quinn bay plus suitable in northerlies with shelter from SW – ENE winds.

 Mind the shallow reef – minimum depth 1.2 m – in the middle of the entrance, the western approach is both wider and deeper.

-Closer to the shore there is less sand, more rocks; anchor in 4 m Lat Long; beware of a rocky outcrop and shoal close to the East side, which is ideal to tie a line to.
+Closer to the shore there is less sand, more rocks; anchor in 4 m Lat Long; beware of a rocky outcrop and shoal close to the east side, which is ideal to tie a line to.

 Tavernas ashore.